Derivasians/styleguide/README.md

 * A name in the form used for classes (see Section 5.2.2, Class names), followed by the capital letter `T` (examples: `RequestT`, `FooBarT`).

 ### 5.3 Camel case: defined
 Sometimes there is more than one reasonable way to convert an English phrase into camel case, such as when acronyms or unusual constructs like "IPv6" or "iOS" are present.
-To improve predictability, Google Style specifies the following (nearly) deterministic scheme.
+To improve predictability, Derivasians Style specifies the following (nearly) deterministic scheme.

 Beginning with the prose form of the name: